marufke1/Shell-script--project/README.md

-**Project Description: Deploying Django Application with Shell Script**
+**Project Description: Deploying Django Application with Shell Script:**

 This project aims to automate the deployment process of a Django application using a shell script, incorporating error handling techniques to ensure smooth execution.
 The script consists of several functions designed to streamline the deployment process: